-- Ceiling effect: Taking increasing doses of buprenorphine doesn’t cause a similar rise in intoxication.
+- Ceiling effect: Taking increasing doses of buprenorphine doesn’t cause a proportionate rise in intoxication.
 The drug has a ceiling effect, meaning it stops producing a high when taken to excess.

-But long-term use of Suboxone can lead to physical dependence.
 When people feel in control of their OUD and want to stop taking Suboxone, doctors use tapering (slowly decreasing doses over a period of time) to help the body adjust.
-Quitting the medication cold turkey can lead to uncomfortable withdrawal symptoms.
+Quitting the medication cold turkey can lead to uncomfortable withdrawal symptoms, such as:

-Physical dependence is not addiction.
+Physical dependence is not the same as addiction.
 Many people take Suboxone for years without misusing the medication in any way.
-But their bodies become accustomed to the drug, and they need help stopping their daily dose.
+But their bodies become accustomed to the presence of the drug, and they need help stopping their daily dose.
 Plenty of people remain on Suboxone indefinitely.
 As long as it is supporting your recovery, there’s no reason to stop taking it.

-People with no history of OUD can misuse Suboxone, and a small number of people with OUD misuse their medication.
+Although Suboxone addiction is rare, people with no history of OUD may occasionally misuse Suboxone for its potential pleasurable effects.
+A small number of people with OUD may also misuse their medication.
 Understanding what addiction looks like can allow you to offer help when needed.

-People with Suboxone addiction may show the following symptoms:
+People with Suboxone addiction may show the following signs: